JimSchofield/gutenberg-block-hello-world/readme.md

-# Gutenberg Block Hello World
+# WordPress Gutenberg Hero Image block

-This is a bare-bones build process using webpack to compile a Gutenberg Block outlined in [this article](http://jschof.com/gutenberg-blocks/gutenberg-blocks-made-easy/)
+This is an example gutenberg block.
+The tutorial for making this block is located [here](http://jschof.com/gutenberg-blocks/wordpress-gutenberg-blocks-example-creating-a-hero-image-block-with-inspector-controls-color-palette-and-media-upload-part-1/)

 To use, clone into the plugins folder of your WordPress instance and activate in the plugins menu.
 You must have Project Gutenberg installed as well for this to function.